DeepWok/pynqcaht/lab2/lab2.md

 ## 2.3 Audio Processing (Hardware)

 Brace yourselves, this will be the longest section of the labs, where you will get to understand how exactly the PYNQ acts as a "embedded Python wrapper" which allows you to interact with your block design's components.
-Here we will take more of a embedded development approach and modify both the BaseOverlay and also learn to write your own Python drivers to interact with those components.
+Here we will take more of a embedded systems approach and modify both the BaseOverlay and also learn to write your own drivers to interact with those components.
+The end goal is to create a hardware-based solution to accelerate the pdm-to-pcm conversion.

 Let's start by understanding the audio module in the BaseOverlay.
 Click open <expand the IP>.